dillacorn/ahtarchy/README.md

-# `awtarchy-shell`
+# `ahtarchy-shell`

-**awtarchy** is a self-governed Arch-based environment for users who work directly from the terminal.
+**ahtarchy** is a self-governed Arch-based environment for users who work directly from the terminal.

 It **expects TTY login and shell interaction** as the primary workflow and assumes familiarity with the command line and manual configuration.